-If a student in good academic standing wishes to transfer to another medical school, the student may request the transfer by sending a letter to the Dean documenting the reason for transfer request.
-In addition to the letter to the Dean, the student must also provide the Dean with a letter of good standing obtained from the Office of the Registrar.
+If a student in good academic standing wishes to transfer to another medical school, the student may request the transfer by sending a letter to the Dean, or Dean's designee, documenting the reason for the transfer request.
+In addition to the letter to the Dean, or Dean's designee, the student must also provide the Dean, or Dean's designee, with a letter of good standing obtained from the Office of the Registrar.